 Maximizes the Benefits of RISC and ARM Architecture

 Smartphones and tablet computers are now relatively as powerful as entry-level to mid-range level personal computers.
 They can accomplish the same tasks despite having SoCs that are considerably smaller than the hardware components of traditional computers.
 However, these mobile consumer electronic devices are built on different technologies.

 Mobile devices are fundamentally on a separate category and territory than traditional personal computers.
-What makes a system on a chip an adequate component of smartphones and tablet computers is that they utilize and maximize the benefits of reduced instruction set computer or RISC and ARM architectures.
+What makes a system-on-a-chip an adequate component of smartphones and tablet computers is that they utilize and maximize the benefits of reduced instruction set computer or RISC and ARM architectures.

-Most traditional computers, including Windows-based PCs and Intel-based macOS computers, are built on complex instruction set computer or CISC and x86 architectures.
+Most traditional computers, including Windows-based PCs and Intel-based macOS computers, are built on complex instruction set computer or CISC and x86 instruction set architectures.
 These architectures are powerful and complex, thereby requiring power-hungry processors.
 RISK and ARM architectures run smaller and simpler instruction sets to make processing easier.